PRESSING PAST PENTECOST: ELEVEN (EXCERPT OF THE FEASTS OF THE LORD)

 The two wave loaves of the feast of Pentecost represent the Church of Christ, which is a firstfruits to God of the harvest of the earth.
 The loaves are two in number because the Church will receive a double portion of His power and glory before the Lord returns, as symbolized by the two golden lampstands of the Book of Revelation (Joel 2:23-32; Revelation 11:3).

 The resurrected Christ is the first of the firstfruits.
 Then follows the Church, which is His Body.
 The Body of Christ is leavened with Himself.
-Next will come the "nations of them that are saved" (Revelation 21:24).
+Next will come the “nations of those who are saved” (Revelation 21:24).
 This pattern is revealed in the three areas of the Tabernacle of the Congregation: the Most Holy Place, the Holy Place, and the Courtyard.

-There also is a "firstfruits unto God and to the Lamb," a "Tabernacle of David," that is being born through the travail of the Church in the present hour (Acts 15:16; Revelation 12:5 and 14:4).
+There also is a “firstfruits to God and to the Lamb,” a “Tabernacle of David,” that is being born through the travail of the Church in the present hour (Acts 15:16; Revelation 12:55 and 14:4).
 The holy remnant is associated with the Most Holy Place of the Tabernacle, according to our understanding.

 Pentecost was not the last feast of the harvest season.
 There was more to the agricultural season after the grain had been harvested.
 The oil, nuts, fruits, and wine still had to be gathered and processed.
 It was the feast of Booths (Tabernacles) coming at the end of the agricultural year that announced the completion of the harvest season.